My finances, my projects, my life

 Section 4: the market and the competition

-To be credible, you need to demonstrate that you know your market, its potential and how it is likely to change.
-Also include in this section an analysis of your competitors together with details of their offering.
-Lastly, determine who precisely the target customers are and mention your existing customers, if any, as well as any commitments to any of them.
+To be credible, you need to demonstrate that you know your market, its trends, its potential and how it is likely to change.
+Also include in this section an analysis of your competitors together with details of their offering (prices, strengths, weaknesses, etc.).
+Lastly, determine who precisely the target customers are (age, geographical area, consumption habits, etc.).
+Also mention your current customers, if there are any, as well as any commitments you may have towards them.
+This shows that your project meets a real need, is viable, and has its place in the market.

 Section 5: marketing and sales